 However, the woman developed recurrent fatigue and fever with a recurrence of parasitemia (0.3%).

-The clinician planned to retreat her with a 6-week course of azithromycin and atovaquone, but added clindamycin due to a persistent parasitemia and fatigue.
+The clinician planned to retreat her with a 6-week course of azithromycin and atovaquone, but added clindamycin due to persistent parasitemia and fatigue.
 She was subsequently switched to quinine plus oral clindamycin.

 “This antiparasitic drug regimen was discontinued on 20 January 2022, because she developed symptoms consistent with cinchonism (hearing loss, vertigo, tinnitus),” wrote the authors.